dbpedia/extraction-framework/DEBUG.md

 Therefore we started to cover the DIEF code with Unit tests as well.
 This will lead to a better debugging experience and enables the evaluation of quality improvement between older and newer code.

-In the case of our implementation, we chose to use mainly [scala-test](http://www.scalatest.org/) plugin for [Apache Maven](https://maven.apache.org/), but if you want to use JAVA it is also possible to write tests using JUnit-4](https://junit.org/junit4/).
+In the case of our implementation, we chose to use mainly [scala-test](http://www.scalatest.org/) plugin for [Apache Maven](https://maven.apache.org/), but if you want to use JAVA it is also possible to write tests using [JUnit-4](https://junit.org/junit4/).
-.
 Mavens default behavior is to execute any found test during the `mvn install` goal.

 Thus, to install the DIEF you just simply clone the repository, enter the directory and execute `mvn install`

 ```bash
 git clone https://github.com/dbpedia/extraction-framework.git && cd extraction-framework
 mvn clean install # add "-Dmaven.test.skip -DskipTests" to skip all tests during the install goal
 ```

+For troubleshooting, check if you fulfill the needed [requirements](#requirements).

 ## Contribution

-If you want to contribute to this debugging process feel free to, add a Unit test for a given part of the DIEF (e.g. a used parser) and create a pull request.
+If you want to contribute to this debugging process feel free to, add a Unit test for a given part of the DIEF (e.g. one of the implemented [data parsers](https://github.com/dbpedia/extraction-framework/tree/master/core/src/main/scala/org/dbpedia/extraction/dataparser)) and create a pull request.

 ## Minidump Tests

 For evaluating the quality of the DIEF development process, we introduce the minidump tests.
 The main goal of this test collection is to retrieve a global overview of the extraction quality.
 This is needed because sometimes the code improvement of one part in the code can lead to a decress or failure of other parts.

 #### Workflow

 The minidump test uses subsets of single official Wikipedia dumps as extraction import.
 For now, its implementation will run the following test

-* Download the newest mappings and ontology files
+* Download the newest DBpedia [mappings](http://mappings.dbpedia.org/index.php/Main_Page) and [ontology](https://github.com/dbpedia/ontology-tracker/tree/master/databus/dbpedia/ontology/dbo-snapshots) files
-* Extract [minidumps](`https://github.com/dbpedia/extraction-framework/tree/master/dump/src/test/resources/minidumps`) (generic and mapping-based approach)
+* Extract RDF from the [minidumps](`https://github.com/dbpedia/extraction-framework/tree/master/dump/src/test/resources/minidumps`) (generic and mapping-based approach)
-* Runs the [DIEF syntax evaluation](#dief-syntax-evaluation) on the extracted dumps
+* Evaluate the RDF [syntax quality](#dief-syntax-evaluation) of the extracted dumps
-* Validates extracted RDF with [RDFUnit](https://github.com/AKSW/RDFUnit)
+* Validate the extracted RDF dumps with [RDFUnit](https://github.com/AKSW/RDFUnit)

 #### Testing